taforozi/Regression-Computational-Intelligence/README.md

 ###### The dataset used is the _Airfoil Self-Noise dataset_ and you can find it [here](https://archive.ics.uci.edu/ml/datasets/airfoil+self-noise).

 ## Part 2
-The second and more complicated dataset is used for a more complete modeling process, which involves, among others, preprocessing steps such as feature selection and methods for optimizing models through cross validation.
+The second and more complicated dataset is used for a more complete modelling process, which involves, among others, preprocessing steps such as feature selection and methods for optimizing models through cross validation.
+Due to the large size of the dataset, problems such as rule explosion may appear.
+In order to avoid that, it is necessary that we decrease its dimensionality by choosing the most significant features and reject the less useful ones.
+After that, we apply Grid Search and 5-fold Cross Validation to find the best combination of number of features and cluster radius, which leads to the minimum validation error.
+Using the results that arise from that procedure, we train the final model and we evaluate it according to the MSE, NMSE, NDEI and R^2 metrics.

 ###### The dataset used is the _Superconductivty dataset_ and you can find it [here](https://archive.ics.uci.edu/ml/datasets/Superconductivty+Data).